dani-beltran/my-deno-api-sandbox/README.md

 ## Dependencies

-You need deno 1.13.2 (release, x86_64-apple-darwin) installed in your system.
+You need Deno 1.14.0 (release, x86_64-apple-darwin) installed in your system.

 ## How to run the API server